 Dental implants are one of the most common procedures performed by Dr. Kate Brayman.
-Contact our practice, Kate Brayman DDS, in New York City, to learn how dental implants create such a secure anchor for new teeth, dental bridges, or dentures that they function and feel like your original teeth.
+Contact our practice, Kate Brayman DDS, in Woodbury NY, to learn how dental implants create such a secure anchor for new teeth, dental bridges, or dentures that they function and feel like your original teeth.

-If you are seeking the very best in dental implant techniques and procedures, then Dr. Kate Brayman is your best option in New York City.
+If you are seeking the very best in dental implant techniques and procedures, then Dr. Kate Brayman is your best option in Long Island NY.
 For years, she has been working on building healthy teeth and beautiful smiles so that when her patients walk out of her office doors, they feel their absolute best.
 If you aren’t happy with the way your teeth look, it will undoubtedly affect your self-confidence.
 Why not let Dr. Brayman help you feel great about your teeth and your smile?